evbots/hnswallet/index.md

 ## What is hnswallet.com?

 This website is a resource for learning about Handshake and software for using it such as wallets, block explorers, full nodes, and mining software.
+If you would like to add something to this page feel free to make a change and submit a [pull request](https://github.com/evbots/hnswallet).

 ### What is Handshake?